AdobeDocs/commerce-php/src/pages/developer/cache/page/public-content.md

 }
 ```

-Magento uses cache tags for link creation.
+Adobe Commerce and Magento Open Source use cache tags for link creation.
 The performance of cache storage has a direct dependency on the number of tags per cache record, so try to minimize the number of tags and use them only for entities that are used in production mode.
 In other words, don't use invalidation for actions related to store setup.

 <InlineAlert variant="warning" slots="text"/>